jnone001/InteractivePaint/ReadME.txt

-Multi Modal Interactive Paint --
+Multi Modal Interactive Paint Alex K --

 	This is an application designed to showcase various input devices.
 It was built to be fun and interactive for students, while providng a platform for them to learn and learn about various devices implemented by the OpenHID Smart Desk.